Introduction

 Myth: All Polyester Makes You Sweat Excessively

 That’s incorrect.
 Higher-grade polyester designed for sportswear often keeps you drier than cotton.
-The finishing techniques used on the fabric as well as its structure makes a huge difference.
+The finishing techniques used on the fabric as well as its structure make a huge difference.

 Polyester has been improved greatly over the years, with many newer styles being soft, stretchable, and breathable.
 While inexpensive polyester can be hot or itchy to wear, premium blends can be quite comfy.